 trouble reading with speed and accuracy

-Assessment personnel will complete your child's evaluation within 45 school days from the time parent\guardian gives consent for the evaluation.
-Once the evaluation is complete. you will be invited to meet with the assessment team to review results and assist in developing an educational plan.
+Assessment personnel will complete your child's evaluation within 45 school days from the time the parent/guardian gives consent for the evaluation.
+Once the evaluation is complete.
+You will be invited to meet with the assessment team to review results and assist in developing an educational plan.
 This committee will meet within 30 calendar days.
-It may be useful to review the TEA ARD Guide and the TEA Parent Guide to STAAR Accommodations booklets under the Dyslexia Resources on this site before your meeting.
+It may be useful to review the TEA ARD Guide and the TEA Parent Guide to STAAR Accommodations booklets on our Dyslexia Resources page before your meeting.

 If you suspect your child is exhibiting characteristics of dyslexia, you have the right to request an evaluation.
 Contact your campus counselor for next steps.